-Have you ever considered adding vintage or historical design elements to your home but felt overwhelmed by the possibilities?
-Incorporating old-style furniture or art can result in a delightful home if done correctly.
+Have you ever considered adding vintage or antique decor to your home but felt overwhelmed by the possibilities?
+Incorporating classic furniture or antique art can result in a delightful home if done correctly.

 Unfortunately, it’s easy to stumble into common issues that can ruin your plans.
 Many homeowners struggle with integrating vintage items into modern settings, often facing challenges like mismatched styles, poor proportions, or failing to consider the overall aesthetic of their space.